Study Abroad Program Overview

 lists courses previously taken by UC students.
 Additional courses may be available and not all courses may still be offered.
 Since courses in new programs have not yet been taken for credit, they may not appear in the MyEAP Course Catalog.

-You can participate in Session 1 only (3 weeks) or during both Sessions 1 and 2 (6 weeks).
-You cannot participate in Session 2 alone.
 You will register for a maximum of one intensive course per 3-week session.
 One 3-week course is worth 5.5 UC quarter (3.7 semester) units.
 If you enroll in Session 1 alone, you will earn 5.5 UC quarter (3.7 semester) units.
-If you enroll in Session 1 + 2, you will earn 11 UC quarter (7.3 semester) units.
+If you enroll in Session 1 + 2 or Session 2 + 3, you will earn 11 UC quarter (7.3 semester) units.
 All courses must be taken for a letter grade; the P/NP option is not available.

 Internships, Research, and Independent Study